progenetix/progenetix-web/docs/index.md

 somatic mutation information and associated metadata for thousands of human cancer cell lines.
-It has its origins in genomic copy number variation (CNV) profiling data of cell lines originally collected as part of the  more than 100’000 individual datasets collected for the [Progenetix](http://progenetix.org) oncogenomic resource.
-However, by providing annotated mutation data with for all types of genomic variations, together with CNV profiles for a subset of the more than 16'000 cell lines, _cancercelllines.org_ goes beyond the original scope of Progenetix and provides an entry point for the comparative analysis of genomic variants in cell lines as well as for the exploration of related publications.
+It has its origins in genomic copy number variation (CNV) profiling data of cell lines originally collected as part of the  more than 100’000 individual datasets in the [Progenetix](http://progenetix.org) oncogenomic resource.
+However, by providing genome mapped, annotated data for many types of genomic mutations, together with CNV profiles for a subset of the overall more than 16'000 cell lines, _cancercelllines.org_ goes beyond the original scope of Progenetix and provides an entry point for the comparative analysis of genomic variants in cell lines as well as for the exploration of related publications.